- a guide to

 - The risk of developing psoriatic arthritis is greater in individuals with severe psoriasis, yet severe psoriatic arthritis may occur with minimal skin disease.

 - The cause of psoriatic arthritis is the subject of much research.

 - The cause of psoriatic arthritis is not proven but experts believe it to be a combination of genetic, immunological and environmental factors.
-40% of people with psoriasis or psoriatic arthritis have a first-degree relative with the condition.
-This means you have a higher chance of developing psoriasis or psoriatic arthritis if you have relative who has the condition.
+2 out of 5 (40%) of people with psoriasis or psoriatic arthritis have a first-degree relative with the condition.
+This means you have a higher chance of developing psoriasis or psoriatic arthritis if you have a relative who has the condition.
 Some experts believe infections such as streptococcal infections may provoke psoriatic arthritis, though this is not proven.

 - The role of bacteria in the gut (the microbiome) and developing psoriatic arthritis is the subject of current research.

 - Trauma and stress may be contributing factors, although this is not proven.